-Apparently, the undisclosed argument is that the names of the entities subject to regulatory actions constitute "Critical Electric Infrastructure Information" (CEII) exempt from disclosure, 19 This argument fails under FOIA and under FERC's own interpretive regulations and orders.
+FERC is apparently asserting that the names of the entities subject to regulatory actions constitute "Critical Electric Infrastructure Information" (CEII) exempt from disclosure, 15 This argument fails under FOIA and under FERC's own interpretive regulations and orders.

-Neither the "FAST Act"20, apparently cited by FERC as the Exemption 3 law in their April 2, 2019 denial letter, nor the Commission's implementing regulations prohibit the disclosure of the names of regulatory violators.
+Neither the "FAST Act"16, apparently cited by FERC as the Exemption 3 law in their April 2, 2019 denial letter, nor the Commission's implementing regulations prohibit the disclosure of the names of regulatory violators.
 Therefore, the argument that withholding this information under Exemption 3 is required fails on both prongs of the exemption, which would allow withholding where a federal law: